Breadcrumb

 Gothenburg University's film about Roger's research in connection with his installation as a professor at the department of clinical sciences (1:30)

 Roger Olofsson Bagge is Professor of Cancer Surgery at the University of Gothenburg and Senior Consultant Surgeon at Sahlgrenska University Hospital.
 He is based at the Institute of Clinical Sciences and leads an internationally recognised translational research group focusing on melanoma and breast cancer.
-His research spans advanced surgical oncology, regional cancer therapies, immunology, extracellular vesicles, and large-scale clinical registry studies.
+His research encompasses advanced surgical oncology, regional cancer therapies, immunology, extracellular vesicles, clinical registry studies, and precision medicine.

-His scientific output includes more than 200 peer-reviewed publications, with an h-index of 27 (Web of Science).
-He has published in leading international journals such as The New England Journal of Medicine, Lancet Oncology, Nature Communications, JAMA Dermatology, British Journal of Surgery and Annals of Surgical Oncology.
-His work has had particular impact in isolated limb and hepatic perfusion, surgery in the era of modern immunotherapy, and individualised treatment strategies for melanoma and breast cancer.
+His scientific output comprises more than 180 peer-reviewed publications in leading international journals, including The New England Journal of Medicine, Lancet Oncology, Nature Communications, JAMA Dermatology, British Journal of Surgery, and Annals of Surgical Oncology.
+His work has had particular impact on regional perfusion therapies, surgery in the era of modern immunotherapy, and individualised treatment strategies for melanoma and breast cancer.

-As a supervisor and mentor, he is main or co-supervisor for a large number of PhD students and postdoctoral researchers, and has supervised multiple completed doctoral theses in surgery, oncology and translational cancer research.
-He also leads a biobank of patient-derived tumour models and coordinates broad national and international research collaborations.
+As a supervisor and mentor, he serves as principal or co-supervisor for numerous PhD students and postdoctoral researchers and has supervised multiple doctoral theses to completion in surgery, oncology, and translational cancer research.
+He also leads a biobank of patient-derived tumour models and coordinates extensive national and international research collaborations.

 Link to Rogers Olofsson Bagges research group